Ecoblockchain/front-end-starting-points/README.md

-#Front End Template
+#Require, Backbone and Twitter Bootstrap

+A match made in heaven.
 This is a starting point for front end development that I put together recently for my own use and stored here to keep track of.
 It uses npm, bower, grunt, and LESS as well as the following Javascript libraries: jQuery, Underscore, Backbone (with computedfields) and RequireJS.
 Bootstrap 3 is also there.
-If you want to make it **way more better for you** then go ahead.
+If you want to make this **way more better for you** in any way, then go ahead.

 ##Setup Instructions

-###Environment
+###Environment Setup

 ####Install homebrew